Vivian Beaumont Theater: Interior

 The Beaumont contains three theaters operated by Lincoln Center Theater (LCT): the main auditorium, which is classified as a Broadway theater, as well as two off-Broadway venues, the Mitzi E. Newhouse Theater and the Claire Tow Theater.
 The main auditorium is the only Broadway theater outside Manhattan's Theater District, and productions there are eligible for Tony Awards.
 The off-Broadway houses' productions are not eligible for Tony Awards unless they move to the Beaumont's main auditorium or another Broadway theater.

 The Beaumont has two main access points.
 Vehicular traffic enters through a ramp beneath the theater, where patrons take elevators to the orchestra.
 Pedestrians enter through the main plaza facing David Geffen Hall and the Metropolitan Opera House.
 The plaza-level lobby is midway between the orchestra and balcony levels of the primary auditorium.
 The plaza-level lobby is plain in design and was originally decorated in travertine and bronze, with white wall panels and red carpets.
 Rather than a traditional coat room, the theater had lockers along its public corridors.
-Broad, curving double staircases lead to from the lobby to both levels of seating.
+Broad, curving double staircases lead from the lobby to both levels of seating.
 Below the orchestra, another flight of stairs leads down to the Newhouse Theater.

 There are two basements for backstage areas such as offices, dressing rooms, workshops, rehearsal studios, and green rooms.
 The Shiki Room hosts auditions, and there are also three rehearsal studios known as the large, medium, and small rehearsal rooms.
 A cellar beneath the basements contains mechanical equipment, and more backstage spaces are located on the roof.
 An elevator connects all the stories.